Dublin, Ireland

 Art, architecture, and statues.

 Dublin is a capital city and has more than its fair share of art and old buildings.
 Francis Bacon was born in Dublin.
 His studio is on display in the Hugh Lane Gallery (top of Parnell Square).
 There is a Vemeer and a Carvaggio in the National Gallery (Merrion Square) and a Spanish room with three Goyas.
 Look for the work of Irish painters Jack Yeats and Paul Henry.
 The Tara Broach and Ardagh Chalice are on display in the National Museum (Kildare Street).
 The Chester Beatty Library is behind Dublin Castle.
-It's not a library, but rather home to a collection of exquisite illuminated manuscripts and Eastern artifacts.
+It's not a library, but rather the home to a collection of exquisite illuminated manuscripts and Eastern artifacts.
 In high tourist time, the Book of Kells in Trinity College can be a letdown.
 The Chester Beatty is the perfect antidote.
-A longer but pleasant walk from the centre takes one to Collins Barracks (decorative art) and IMMA (modern Irish art) at the refurbished Kilmainham Hospital (now also at a new exhibition space at Earlsfort Terrace).
+A longer but pleasant walk from the centre takes one to Collins Barracks (decorative art) and IMMA (modern art) at the refurbished Kilmainham Hospital (now also at a new exhibition space at Earlsfort Terrace).
 Both are great sites for an art or lunch outing.
 Public galleries are free.
 No need to stay longer than you want.

 Baggot Street